 Drawing from life is exploration: How are muscles beneath the skin wrapping over bone?
 How is gravity's effect most pronounced?
 Why does that scapular plane delight my eye?

 My drawings reflect my love for and fascination with the human form.
-My recent works combine exploration with declaration to produce a synthesis to which, I hope, everyone can relate.

-My formal art training consisted of a year at a local community college studying under retired illustrators from the automobile industry and two years at Ringling School of Art and Design in Sarasota.
+My formal art training consisted of a year at a local community college studying under retired illustrators from the automobile industry and two years at Ringling School of Art and Design in Sarasota, Florida.
 My informal training consists of years of wandering the great museums of Europe.
 The Louvre is like a second home.